You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 It’s hard to tell when your muscles are hidden under huge layers of lard.

-I tried them for few times, but didn’t see any immediate results, so I revert back to doing whole body routine.
+I tried them a few times but didn’t see any immediate results, so I revert back to doing a whole-body routine

-You can do pike push ups (the hardest exercise at that time) for 1000th time, but with no programming or progressive overload, the exercise become as mundane as a taking out the trash.
+You can do pike push-ups (the hardest exercise at that time) for 1000th time, but with no programming or progressive overload, the exercise becomes as mundane as a taking out the trash.

 Luckily, I discovered a new app called Touchfit GSP, that promised a huge library of over 500 bodyweight exercises and an innovative feature, that tailor each workout based on your effort and energy level.